wafiyasadiq/HealthKart-Assignament/README.md

 # 📊 Influencer Campaign Performance Dashboard

-This project is a **Streamlit-based dashboard** for analyzing and monitoring influencer marketing campaigns using **MySQL** as the backend.
+As a part of the process of the internship in HealthKart, this project is a **Streamlit-based dashboard** for analyzing and monitoring influencer marketing campaigns using **MySQL** as the backend.

 ## ✅ Features